anteater2/bitmesh/README.md

 make clean
 ```

-To run a full network test and send the output through a network socket:
+To run a full DHT test and send the output through a network socket:
 ```
 make nc
 ```